Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Systematic errors on capture rates from phase-space modeling of DM in the Galaxy

 Anticipating such promising opportunities, in this section we study the dependence of the DM capture on the underlying speed DF at different locations in the MW.
 We consider a star identical to the Sun as if it were located in different regions of the Galaxy.
 The reason why we consider a solar-like star (in this case, an exact replica of the Sun), and not for instance any heavier stars, is because most DM effects and signatures are negligible in the latter, due to the explosiveness and instability that characterizes their evolution \cite{scott2009}.
 It should also be noted that in this section we focus on regular stars for which the phenomenology of DM capture is expected to be different from that of NSs, which we discuss in Sec.~\ref{ssec:ns}.

-We computed the capture rate for a solar-like star as a function of galactocentric radius, for the same phase-space models as before, namely the SHM, the Eddington inversion method, and its anisotropic extension.
+We computed the capture rate for a solar-like star as a function of galactocentric radius, for the PSDFs presented in Sec.~\ref{sssec:variation_vdf}, namely from the Eddington inversion method and its anisotropic extension, and MB distributions with $v_0 = v_{\odot} = 220\ \rm km\, s^{-1}$ (\ie~the SHM), $v_0 = v_{\rm c}(r)$, and $v_{0} = \sqrt{2/3} \sigma_{v}^{\rm J}(r)$.
 As discussed in Sec.~\ref{ssec:mass_models}, we considered both the usual NFW density profile with inner slope $\gamma = 1$ and a cored profile with $\gamma = 0.25$ in order to bracket the uncertainty on the inner slope.
 The results are shown in Fig.~\ref{fig:capture_rate_profile_sun_like}, for DM particle masses of 10 GeV, 100 GeV and 1 TeV (upper, middle, and lower panels, respectively) for SD and SI interactions (left and right panels, respectively).
 Clearly the largest systematic uncertainty comes from the poorly constrained inner slope $\gamma$ of the DM density profile, with differences of up to 2 orders of magnitude between the results for cored and cuspy profiles.
 It should be noted that the dependence of the capture rate on $r$ is not only due to the density profile $\rho_{\chi}(r)$---the capture rate in all scenarios increases when moving closer to the GC, more strongly so for $\gamma = 1$ than for $\gamma = 0.25$---but also to variations of the speed DF.
-While for the SHM with fixed solar neighborhood values the capture rate is directly proportional to the DM density (see Eq.~\ref{eq:cap_diff}), Eddington-like models are able to capture features in phase space caused by the various components of the MW.
-The most prominent here are the bulge at $r = \mathcal{O}(100\, \mathrm{pc})$ and the nuclear star cluster (or inner bulge) at $r = \mathcal{O}(5\, \mathrm{pc})$ (see Table~\ref{tab:mass_model_par} in App.~\ref{appendixB}), which lead to characteristic speeds at a certain scale.
+While for the SHM with fixed solar neighborhood values the capture rate is directly proportional to the DM density (see Eq.~\ref{eq:cap_diff}), the other MB models, as well as Eddington-like models are able to capture features in phase space caused by the various components of the MW.
+The most prominent here are the bulge at $r = \mathcal{O}(100\, \mathrm{pc})$ and the nuclear star cluster (or inner bulge) at $r = \mathcal{O}(5\, \mathrm{pc})$ (see Table~\ref{mass_model_table} in App.~\ref{appendixB}), which lead to characteristic speeds at a certain scale.